NebulaStack-prog/NebulaStack-Infotech/README.md

 ## 📖 About

-**NebulaStack – Infotech** is the primary software development repository of the NebulaStack ecosystem.
+**NebulaStack – Infotech** is the primary software development repository of the NESTIMS ecosystem.

-It contains software projects, AI applications, automation tools, bots, desktop utilities and experimental technologies created throughout the NebulaStack journey.
+It contains software projects, AI applications, automation tools, bots, desktop utilities and experimental technologies created throughout the NESTIMS journey.

 ## 🎯 Mission